-"Shared HD-FCI Charging Site" means an EV fast charging site that is accessible to at least twofor use by third-party heavy-duty EV fleets under different ewnership not owned by the site owner or applicant for at least 12 hours each day, or to the public for at least 12 continuous hours each day, including the time interval between 9 a.m. and 5 p.m.
+"Shared HD-FCI Charging Site" means an EV fast charging site that is accessible for use by third-party heavy-duty EV fleets not owned by the site owner or applicant for at least 12 hours each day, or to the public for at least 12 continuous hours each day, including the time interval between 9 a.m. and 5 p.m.

-"Shared HD-HRI Station" means a hydrogen refueling station that is accessible to at least twofor use by third-party heavy-duty FCEV fleets under different ewnership, not owned by the site owner or applicant for at least 12 hours each day, or to the public for at least 12 continuous hours each day, including the time interval between 9 a.m. and 5 p.m.
+"Shared HD-HRI Station" means a hydrogen refueling station that is accessible for use by third-party heavy-duty FCEV fleets not owned by the site owner or applicant for at least 12 hours each day, or to the public for at least 12 continuous hours each day, including the time interval between 9 a.m. and 5 p.m.